 This is an obvious one.

 But still, many copywriters skip this.
 They don’t put enough effort into learning about their consumers or prospects.

 Can you sell a diaper to an adult?

-Even if you are a legendary copywriter, you would find it difficult.
+Even if you are a legendary copywriter, you will find it difficult.

-That is why knowing about your ideal customers is important.
+That is why knowing about your ideal customers is essential.